Exploratory Data Analysis (EDA): Correlation Analysis

 Summary

-• The \(\eta\)-squared coefficient measures the proportion of variation in the quantitative variable that is explained by the categories of the qualitative variable.
+• The \(\eta\)-squared coefficient measures the proportion of variation in the quan. variable that is explained by the categories of the qualitative variable.

-• \(\eta\)-squared is normally used to study the effect of group on some quantitative target known as Analysis of Variance (ANOVA).
+• \(\eta\)-squared is normally used to study the effect of group on some quan. target known as Analysis of Variance (ANOVA).

 • Example: Which qualitative column influences the delivery time the most in Food delivery dataset of Lab2?